NecroFatality/NecroFatality/README.md

 - 👋 Hi, I’m @NecroFatality
 - 👀 I’m interested in ...
 Games, Family, Coding, Lifting, Fishing
 - 🌱 I’m currently learning ...
-C++, Javascript
+C++, Javascript, Python
-- 💞️ I’m looking to collaborate on ... interactive Portfolio
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I can speak 3 languages
+I can speak 2 languages and my gamerscore is 100K +.

 <!---
 NecroFatality/NecroFatality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.